-My hopes in this writing this article is to get everyone together in the name of gaming.
-No matter what the type be it PC, Playstation, XBox or anything in between I have noticed a lot of times that when looking at articles in the past in other game feeds that people belittle one and other due to whatever system that they are particular about.
-I myself have had all of them but I currently enjoy Playstation 4 while my kids are into XBox One and PC.
+My hope in writing this article is to get everyone together in the name of gaming.
+No matter what the type be it PC, Playstation, XBox or anything in between I have noticed a lot of times that when looking at articles in the past in other game feeds people belittle one another due to whatever system that they are particular about.
+I myself have had all of them but I currently enjoy Playstation 4 while my kids are into Xbox One and PC.

 Does that make me mad?
 No.

 Why bring hate to the game just because they are exclusive to one system?
 Why do people get into arguments over such foolish things instead of embracing the differences and the progress that each one brings to the industry?
 The video game industry for the most part is a “me too” industry and every company learns something from each other.
-To gamers decide to be particular to one company, great for you just as my choice is for the ps4 but I realize the potential from PC and XBox One to mobile gaming that when new technology come from either, it benefits the entire gaming world.
+To gamers decide to be particular to one company, great for you just as my choice is for the PlayStation 4 but I realize the potential from PC and Xbox One to mobile gaming that when new technology comes from either, it benefits the entire gaming world.

-Instead of all of the trolling, we truly need to embrace one and other and just enjoy the love of games and what they bring to our lives; you get to play whatever role the game offers and it immerses you into a world that is amazing and infinite.
-Games should bring people together and when you have one for a system that is not on another system it can open up a world of dialect as if you had not played it I could tell you the tale and the same with you, I used to play Halo and loved it but I rarely touch my boys system lol, but they have such a love of telling me what is going on in their game, with the wonder of a child’s eyes.
+Instead of all of the trolling, we truly need to embrace one another and just enjoy the love of games and what they bring to our lives; you get to play whatever role the game offers and it immerses you into a world that is amazing and infinite.
+Games should bring people together and when you have one for a system that is not on another system it can open up a world of dialect as if you had not played it I could tell you the tale and the same with you, I used to play Halo and loved it but I rarely touch my boy’s system, but they have such a love of telling me what is going on in their game, with the wonder of a child’s eyes.

-Games even have even been proven to get the creative juices flowing, improve hand-eye coordination and even help improve skills in our military and law enformement agencies.
-Gaming has also become similar to the movie world in its storytelling; people like you and I play a game, fall in love with the story, character and world.
-That character can then becomes legendary while facing overwhelming circumstances.
+Games have even been proven to get the creative juices flowing, improve hand-eye coordination, and even help improve skills in our military and law enforcement agencies.
+Gaming has also become similar to the movie world in its storytelling; people like you and I play a game and fall in love with the story, character, and world.
+That character can then become legendary while facing overwhelming circumstances.
 I don’t know about you but to me that is amazing that games have such a far reach.

-We can all learn a thing or two from one and other from playing different games for different systems and really get into a deep conversation, even though the ones who are not gamers do not understand how one can be pulled so deep into a world far from reality, but it opens up ones own mind.
-Lets put our differences aside by not separating ourselves; instead let’s become a family of gamers and support one and other no matter which platform we support or like most.
+We can all learn a thing or two from one another from playing different games for different systems and really get into a deep conversation, even though the ones who are not gamers do not understand how one can be pulled so deep into a world far from reality, but it opens up ones own mind.
+Let’s put our differences aside by not separating ourselves; instead, let’s become a family of gamers and support one another no matter which platform we support or like most.

 Instead of dividing, there is a huge opportunity to pull each other closer as fans of the industry.
 I’m fully aware that also by sharing my opinion I could attract more trolls instead of love, but I wanted to put myself out there and see what people think and what they feel.
-My hope that this may have open up a place between us all; a place of un-bias love for the entire video game industry.
+My hope is that this may have opened up a place between us all; a place of unbiased love for the entire video game industry.